 Why Does a City Need Trees?

-The most common answer to this question continues to be "aesthetics."
-The beauty of trees appeals to a wide range of people and is certainly a very important benefit.
-In urban areas, healthy trees can completely transform the hard lines and dull surfaces of man-made structures.
-This alone has been shown to increase business in retail shopping districts.
-More importantly than aesthetics, trees function as integral parts of a city's infrastructure, serving as insulators that cool summer heat and screens that buffer winter cold.
-Through this year-round temperature regulation, healthy trees can save home and business owners, and ultimately entire cities enormous amounts of money in energy costs.
+The most common answers to this question continue to revolve around aesthetics.
+The beauty of trees has broad appeal and is certainly an important benefit.
+In urban areas, healthy trees can transform the hard lines and dull surfaces of most any man-made structure.
+This alone has been shown to increase traffic in retail shopping districts and increase residential property value.
+Beyond aesthetics, trees function as integral parts of a city's infrastructure.
+By buffering summer heat and winter cold, healthy trees can save homeowners, business owners and entire cities big money in energy costs.
 Trees also serve as natural air filters, cleaning the air we breathe by absorbing pollutants and releasing oxygen.
-Also, through the absorption of stormwater, trees serve as soil stabilizers, reducing and often times eliminating soil erosion.
-Trees serve as water filters, absorbing chemicals and other pollutants from stormwater before they reach natural water systems.
-This natural means of water absorption and filtration directly and very effectively assists city stormwater drainage systems.
+Through the absorption of stormwater, trees serve as soil stabilizers, reducing and often times eliminating soil erosion.
+Trees also serve as water filters, absorbing pollutants from stormwater before they reach natural waterways.
+This natural means of water absorption and filtration directly assists stormwater drainage systems.

-Perhaps an under-publicized benefit of trees is that they can be crime reducers.
-Research show that the beauty of trees and natural areas can have a genuine calming effect on people and effect behavior.
-Research has also proven that trees aid in healing.
-Hospital patients with views of trees and natural areas had reduced, post-surgery recovery times and hospital stays.
+Perhaps an under-publicized benefit of trees is that they can reduce crime.
+Research shows that the beauty of trees and natural areas can have a calming effect on people and positively affect behavior.
+Research also shows that trees aid in healing.
+Hospital patients with views of trees and natural areas had reduced, post-op recovery times as well as hospital stays.